VA Compensation Appeals for Choroidopathy – Everything You Need to Know

 You must establish that you have received a diagnosis of choroidopathy

-Your lawyer will review your diagnosis and medical evidence in the context of the VA rating criteria.
-If you need more evidence to prove you qualify, your lawyer can assist you.
+We will review your diagnosis and medical evidence in the context of the VA rating criteria.
+If you need more evidence to prove you qualify, your advocate can assist you.

 A Specific Event or Onset During Your Military Service